WojciechKucharski/RISK-Thesis/README.md

-# The Game Of RISK - Engineering Thesis
+# The Game Of RISK
+* Engineering Thesis at Wrocław University of Science and Technology

 # Technologies